Biomaterials are The Future of Sustainable Solutions at Bio360

 What Are Biobased Materials?

-Biobased materials, commonly featured at Bio360 Expo are derived from living organisms and encompass a range of natural substances.
+Biobased materials, commonly featured at Bio360 are derived from living organisms and encompass a range of natural substances.
 Unlike synthetic materials derived from fossil fuels, biobased materials have a significantly smaller carbon footprint, making them an ideal choice for eco-conscious endeavors.
 They represent a significant part of the bioeconomy, showcasing how nature can be a model, mentor, and measure for our innovations.

 Understanding the Feedstocks